 Or, is it possibly the single greatest skill a person can be empowered with – the secret to a life of joy, success, and productivity?

 The problem is – taking responsibility is hard.
 And not just for homeless people.

-But especially for homeless people, who are so used to either being ignored or given free stuff and then left on their own, the idea of being “responsible” is so far outside their everyday life that it has no meaning.
+But the longer a person lives without a home, they more they get used to being ignored and given free stuff by well-meaning strangers.
+Left on their own, the idea of being “responsible” is so far outside their everyday life that it has no meaning.

 Babysteps works to empower homeless people – one small step at a time – and builds within them the confidence to take ownership of their lives.

 So – what might “responsibility” look like for someone who’s been on the streets for 15 years?
 Hardened.
 Discouraged.
 Dependent on substances.
 Alone.